 Year Ended December 31,

-2014 2015 2016
+2015 2016 2017

-Percent of consolidated revenue 77% 73% 71%
+Percent of consolidated revenue 73% 71% 72%

-Percent of consolidated operating margin 68% 61% 57%
+Percent of consolidated operating margin 61% 57% 58%

-Percent of consolidated total assets 52% 50% 49%
+Percent of consolidated total assets 50% 49% 47%

-See Note 16-Segment Disclosures in the accompanying consolidated financial statements in Item 8 for additional financial information about our refined products segment.
+See Note 16-Segment Disclosures in the accompanying consolidated financial statements in Item 8 for a description of the non-generally accepted accounting principles ("GAAP") measure of operating margin and additional financial information about our refined products segment.

 Operations.
 Transportation, Terminalling and Ancillary Services.
-During 2016, approximately 70% of the refined products segment's revenue (excluding product sales revenue) was generated from transportation tariffs on volumes shipped on our refined products pipeline system.
+During 2017, approximately 70% of the refined products segment's revenue (excluding product sales revenue) was generated from transportation tariffs on volumes shipped on our refined products pipeline system.
 These transportation tariffs vary depending upon where the product originates, where ultimate delivery occurs and any applicable discounts.
 All transportation rates and discounts are in published tariffs filed with the Federal Energy Regulatory Commission ("FERC") or appropriate state agency.
 Included as part of these tariffs are charges for terminalling and storage of products at 31 of our pipeline system's 53 connected terminals.
 Revenue from terminalling and storage at the other 22 terminals on our refined products pipeline system is derived from privately negotiated rates.

-In 2016, the products transported on our refined products pipeline system were comprised of 60% gasoline, 32% distillates and 8% aviation fuel and LPGs.
+In 2017, the products transported on our refined products pipeline system were comprised of 60% gasoline, 33% distillates and 7% aviation fuel and LPGs.
 The operating statistics below reflect our refined products pipeline system's operations for the periods indicated:

 Year Ended December 31,

-2014 2015 2016
+2015 2016 2017

 Shipments (million barrels):

-Gasoline 256.1 268.1 275.4
+Gasoline 268.1 275.4 295.5

-Distillates 163.1 152.5 150.2
+Distillates 152.5 150.2 166.2

-Aviation fuel 23.0 21.2 25.7
+Aviation fuel 21.2 25.7 26.5

-LPGs 9.9 9.7 10.4
+LPGs 9.7 10.4 9.9

-Total shipments 452.1 451.5 461.7
+Total shipments 451.5 461.7 498.1

 Our refined products pipeline system generates additional revenue from providing pipeline capacity and tank storage services, as well as providing services such as terminalling, ethanol and biodiesel unloading and loading, additive injection, custom blending, laboratory testing and data services to shippers, which are performed under a mix of "as needed," monthly and long-term agreements.
-Furthermore, under our tariffs, we are allowed to deduct prescribed quantities of the products our shippers transport, which are commonly referred to as "tender deductions," on our pipelines to compensate us for lost product during shipment due to metering inaccuracies, intermingling of products between batches (transmix), evaporation or other events that result in volume losses during the shipment process.
-In return for these tender deductions, our customers receive a guaranteed delivery of the gross volume of products they ship with us, less the amount of our tender deductions, irrespective of the actual amount of product losses we incur during the shipment process.
+Furthermore, under our tariffs, we are allowed to deduct prescribed quantities of the products our shippers transport on our pipelines, which are commonly referred to as "tender deductions," to compensate us for lost product during shipment due to metering inaccuracies, intermingling of products between batches (transmix), evaporation or other events that result in volume shortages during the shipment process.
+In return for these tender deductions, our customers receive a guaranteed delivery of the gross volume of products they ship with us, less the amount of our tender deductions, irrespective of the actual amount of product shortages we incur during the shipment process.